Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 The dorm rooms include a bed, desk, closet, and trash bin.
 Bedding basics (sheets, blanket, and pillow) will also be provided.

-Two meals, breakfast and dinner, are provided as part of the SCIP residential plan.
+Two meals, breakfast and dinner, are provided as part of the Precollege Residential Plan.
 Students are responsible for their own lunch.
 UCLA has several on-campus dining options for students of all dietary needs.

 No meals are provided for students who opt for the non-residential option.

 Roommates are pre-arranged based on gender and date of birth.
-Roommates may not be requested.
+Roommate assignments are shared upon check-in and may not be requested.

 The safety of students is our top priority.
 Safety precautions include 24-hour front desk service, surveillance cameras, key access only, UCPD, and limited supervision including curfew enforcement.

 High school students are expected to adhere to the participant agreement and Campus Regulations.
-For example, we have a zero-tolerance policy for alcohol, tobacco, and drugs.
+For example, we have a ZERO-tolerance policy for alcohol, tobacco, and drugs.
+Students who violate the Participant Agreement may be subject to disciplinary action up to dismissal with no refund.

 Limited supervision throughout the program is provided by trained staff who will be housed in the residence hall with program participants.